owncast/owncast/owncast_for_windows.md

 > Note:  Owncast currently **does not support Windows Operating System**.
 This is a workaround to run Owncast on Windows.

-This document list out the steps in detail to install and run Owncast in Windows using Windows Subsystem for Linux, specifically **WSL2**
+This document list out the steps in detail to install and run Owncast in Windows using Windows Subsystem for Linux, specifically **WSL2**.
+The steps provided are for both the use cases whether you want to use Owncast or build and install Owncast for contributing to the project.

 ---